isabella232/customdpp/GETSTART.md

 > `cdpp push model`

+## Prepare your test set data for evaluation

+The `test/test.tsv` file is the default test set file for a project.
+You may put all your test cases into this file.

+A test case is composed by two parts, an input lexical phrase (without any digit, punctuation and symbols) and an expected output phrase.

+Once the test set file is ready, run following command to upload it to Microsoft Speech server.

+> `cdpp push test`

+To add another test set, you can just put the file under the `test` subfolder of a project.
+The [How To](HOWTO.md) article provides more details about hwo to work with an alternative test set.

 ## Evaluate your Custom DPP model

-The `test/test.tsv` file is the default test set file for a project.
-You map put all your test cases into this file, or create another test set file under the `test` subfolder of a project as well.
+To evaluate a Custom DPP model with the default `test/test.tsv` test set, after pushing the model and test set to Microsoft Speech server, run following command to start an evaluation job:

+> `cdpp eval`

+You may use follow command to check the status/progress of the the evaluation:

+> `cdpp get eval`

+To download the detail evaluation result, run following command:

+> `cdpp get eval -t`

+You can find the actual output for each test case in the downloaded evaluation result file.

 ## Deploy your Custom DPP model

+To deploy the Custom DPP model
-To deploy the model to another region, you can use `cdpp config` to change the region and subscription key settings of the project, make the project points to another region, and then do the deployment for that region.
+To deploy the model to another region, you can use `cdpp config` to change the region and subscription key settings of the project, make the project setting points to another region, and then do the deployment for that region.

 ## Other useful commands

 To list all models, test sets, evaluation and deployment operations in the subscription, run the following command:

 > `cdpp list [ model | test | eval | deploy ]`

+### Evaluate a Custom DPP model with another test set (put into how to)

+To create another test set file under the `test` subfolder of a project as well.

+You may use the `-f` switch to specify what features should be applied to a test set.
+For example, if a test file (let's say `test/itn_test.tsv`) only has *ITN* related test cases, ????

+To upload another test file except the default `test/test.tsv`, put the file into the `test` subfolder of the project, then run following command:

+### terminate a evaluation (put how to)

+> `cdpp push test -n <test_file_name_without_extension>`

+You may use the `-n` switch to specify an alternative test set for evaluation.

+> `cdpp eval -n <test_file_name_with_extension>`

 ## Next steps